 “Almost always, several hedgehogs are located in a single nest for winter hibernation.”

 During his studies in London’s Bushy Park during the mid-1960s, Pat Morris found two nests with two occupants and three with dual chambers that had presumably contained two occupants at some point.
 Similarly, I know hedgehog carers that have found up to five animals cohabiting a single nest box, but it has been suggested that this is an artificial situation.
-More recently, in a short paper to Frontiers in Ecology & the Environment published in 2016, Mariano Recio at the University of Otago described nest sharing in wild hedgehogs living on the eastern margin of the Godley Valley on New Zealand’s South Island.
+In our garden, trailcam footage strongly suggests nest sharing among three unrelated male hedgehogs.
+In late November and early December 2020, one male built a nest in the house and was joined by a second for a couple of nights.
+The second left and a third joined a few days later, resulting in half a dozen days when two hogs were in the hedgehog house simultaneously.
+So far, there's no evidence that all three have been asleep in the house together.
+Outside Britain, Mariano Recio at the University of Otago described summer nest sharing in wild hedgehogs, living on the eastern margin of the Godley Valley on New Zealand’s South Island, in a short paper to Frontiers in Ecology & the Environment published in 2016.
 Recio explained:

 “I found simultaneous nest sharing of adult hedgehogs on two occasions during summer.
 The first observation was a tracked hedgehog with two male adults sleeping in a nest under a dense patch of shrubs; all the hedgehogs were in contact with each other.
 A second observation was two adult males sharing a nest made with a female and three hoglets, all in contact in a dense nest of tussocks.”